-If COC is required to determine the income eligibility of a student's parents, COC will request an income declaration and certification of income from the appropriate parent(s) (as determined in section 3-II.E).
-COC will send the request directly to the parents, who will be required to certify to their income under penalty of perjury.
-The parents will be required to submit the information directly to COC.
-The required information must be submitted (postmarked) within 10 business days of the date of COC's request or within any extended timeframe approved by COC.
+If COCthe PHA is required to determine the income eligibility of a student's parents, COCthe PHA will request an income declaration and certification of income from the appropriate parent(s) (as determined in section 3-II.E).
+The PHA will send the request directly to the parents, who will be required to certify to their income under penalty of perjury.
+The parents will be required to submit the information directly to COCthe PHA.
+The required information must be submitted (postmarked) within 10 business days of the date of COC'the PHA's request or within any extended timeframe approved by the PHACOC.

-COC reserves the right to request and review supporting documentation at any time if it questions the declaration or certification.
+The PHACOC -reserves the right to request and review supporting documentation at any time if it questions the declaration or certification.
 Supporting documentation may include, but is not limited to, Internal Revenue Service (IRS) tax returns, consecutive and original pay stubs, bank statements, pension benefit statements, benefit award letters, and other official and authentic documents from a federal, state, or local agency.